 Is it any good?

+Murder by Numbers feels predictable, even manufactured, a sort of movie by numbers.
 It's easy to see why Bullock, who also produced, wanted to make this movie.
-She gets to play a grittier (and more wounded) character than her usual girl-next-door parts, and she has a couple of showy scenes, but Murder by Numbers feels predictable, even manufactured, a sort of movie by numbers.
+She gets to play a grittier (and more wounded) character than her usual girl-next-door parts, and she does have a couple of showy scenes.

 Families can talk about the role parental neglect might have played in creating a need in Rick and Justin to do something angry and destructive and the way that two people can spur each other on to do things that neither of them could have imagined alone.
 Why was becoming a detective a good or bad way for Cassie to respond to her past?
 Did the detectives lie to the suspects?
 Is that fair?
 Families may also want to talk about the famous "prisoner's dilemma", which we see here as the police question the two boys in different rooms so that each one feels pressure to confess first.